This is a transcript of episode 143 of the Troubleshooting Agile podcast with Jeffrey Fredrick and Douglas Squirrel.

 Squirrel: Welcome back to Troubleshooting Agile.
 Hi there, Jeffrey.

 Jeffrey: Hi Squirrel.

-Squirrel: So I’ve discovered customers from Pluto and I’m really upset about them really.
+Squirrel: So I’ve discovered customers from Pluto, and I’m really upset about them.

 Jeffrey: Really?
-That sounds like really anti Plutonian.
+That sounds anti-Plutonian.
 What do you have against customers from Pluto?

-Squirrel: Well, nothing.
-But none of the people that my customers and my clients and the people I talked to serve are on Pluto.
-So I think they should go to consultants on Pluto and they shouldn’t come to me and we should make sure that we don’t write user stories that are designed for customers from Pluto.
-So that’s what I discovered this week.
+Squirrel: Well, none of the people that my customers and my clients serve are on Pluto.
+So I think they should go to consultants on Pluto, and we should make sure we don’t write user stories that are designed for customers from Pluto.

-Jeffrey: Oh, I see.
-So Pluto is outside of the target market who you’re working with?
+Jeffrey: So Pluto is outside of the target market you’re working with?

 Jeffrey: What do you mean by customers from Pluto?
 Who are these people and how did you come across them?